theme-kaze/hexo-theme-kaze/README.md

 + Responsive design, adapt to mobile phones, tablets, computers and other devices
 + Front-end performance optimization
   + Image lazy loading, can be used with thumbnails to get a better experience
-  + Support resource compression, reduce resource volume and speed up access
+  + Resource minify, speed up access speed
   + minimize the use of JS libraries such as Jquery
-+ Support sidebar widgets, such as recent articles, author cards
++ Sidebar widgets, such as recent articles, author cards
 + Dark mode, enjoy the comfort of the night
 + Code highlight, support prismjs
 + Formula rendering, support `katex` and `mathjax`
-+ Support comment, integrated `valine`, `gitalk`, `livere`
++ Comments, integrated `valine`, `gitalk`, `livere`
++ PV/UV statistics and google analytics support
 ## Demo

 + [Demo](https://demo.theme-kaze.top/)